Table of Contents

 - Long-Term Goals: You aim to accomplish long-term goals over 5 years or more, like buying a home or saving for retirement.

-4. Create a Financial Plan
+4. Create a Financial Strategy

 Once your goals are defined, create a customized plan.
 This plan should include a monthly budget to allocate your income toward your goals.
 For example, you might set aside a percentage of your income as an automatic transfer for retirement savings, emergency funds, and paying down debt.